StuAtGit/TipOrTrick/README.md

 # TipOrTrick
-Silly App to learn Android API
+Silly App to learn Android API and tooling.
+It calculates the tip, and doubles it on Lucky Waitress Day!